pexip/pexip-mattermost-plugin/README.md

 - Open the admin web page: https://localhost:8065/admin_console

-- In the left menu go to the "Plugins" section and there select "Plugin Management".
+- In the left menu go to the `Plugins` section and there select `Plugin Management`.

-- In the section "Upload Plugin" click on "Choose File" and select the file "dist/com.pexip.pexip-video-connect-0.1.0.tar.gz".
+- In the section `Upload Plugi` click on `Choose File` and select the file `dist/com.pexip.pexip-video-connect-0.1.0.tar.gz`.

-- Click on "Upload".
+- Click on `Upload`.

 ## How to configure the Mattermost plugin